 Streaming services all have various tools to aid users in music discovery, and the balance between human and machine input varies from one to the next.
 These include: text search, for artist, release, genre, playlist name; categorical lists, grouping albums, artists and playlists by themes (for example Spotify includes ‘moods’, ‘decades’, ‘focus’, ‘gaming’) or outlining new releases; playlists, including by genre, mood, theme, popularity charts (by territory); and hyperlinks - any artist or album name is a clickable link to other parts of the catalogue.
 The user interface of these systems is critical in determining how users interact with the music catalogue.
 For example, an artist’s ‘latest release’ is shown at the top of their Spotify profile, followed by a list of five ‘popular’ songs (not necessarily in descending order of streams).
 Priority, then, is given to the new and popular - and this is largely beyond the artist’s control.
 The ‘latest release’ section, incidentally, is to some extent a misnomer; if an artist hasn’t released music for a certain period, ‘latest release’ disappears and ‘popular’ rises to the top of the artist’s profile page.
 Design choices made by music streaming services also affect discovery using the search bar.
 Results for searches via text strings - for example an artist name - will vary by user.
 Searching ‘James’ may give one user James Blake as the top result, for instance, and another user James Brown.
 There are, then, subtle systems in place that push listeners toward certain artists or songs, and away from others.
 As listeners increasingly rely on service’s tools to find music, it becomes increasingly important for artists to be noticed, or made visible, by those tools in order to maximise their share of streaming revenue.
 Understanding the systemic tools is therefore critical for recording artists, and this is true for the most established through to the least known.
 The prominence of streaming services has made the methods by which listeners find music critical to artist’s business models.
-Just as appearing on the first page of a Google search has long been key for online discovery, the logic emerging on music streaming platforms is as simple as it is ruthless: if an artist’s catalogue is not easily discovered, she will miss out on revenue.
+Just as appearing on the first page of a Google search has long been key for online discovery, the logic emerging on music streaming platforms is as simple as it is ruthless: if an artist’s catalogue is not easily discovered, she will miss out on an audience and, therefore, revenue.